Wok vs Frying Pan: What Is the Difference

 A lot of Asian dishes, a lot of Indian dishes, and a lot of “fusion” dishes can be made almost exclusively with a wok.
 These dishes regularly call for smaller-sized ingredients that can be quickly cooked, set aside, and then all added back in together for a gentle reheat inside of the wok.

 All you have to do is set it on the burner, flip that burner too high, add your frying material (lard, oil, etc.), and then let the wok get everything up to temperature.
-Because the walls are so high you can deep fry effectively without worrying about the oil spilling over.
+Because the walls are so high you can fry effectively without worrying about the oil spilling over.

 On top of that, the thin nature of a wok gives you a lot of control over the temperature of your cooking oil.